Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 Draw can be used interactively to create, display and modify objects such as curves, surfaces and topological shapes.

 Scripts may be written to customize Draw and perform tests.
-New types of objects and new commands may be added using the C++ programing language.
+New types of objects and new commands may be added using the C++ programming language.

 Draw consists of: